gtvj/gtvj.github.io/objectives-2021.md

 **Current objectives**:

 * Prepare CSS signpost materials (for new developers)
-* Produce user-friendly to explain WCAG 2.1 Level AA and how to test for compliance
+* Produce user-friendly guide to explain WCAG 2.1 Level AA and how to test for compliance

 <div class="progress">
     <h3>Achievements</h3>